-Sources: *U.S. Bureau of Labor Statistics, **San Diego Continuing Education, ***Washtenaw Community College
+Sources: U.S. Bureau of Labor Statistics, San Diego Continuing Education, Washtenaw Community College, Payscale.com

 Step 1: Learn How to Sew and Use Sewing Tools

-Learning how to sew is a vital first step that seamstresses must take in order to pursue this career path.
-There are a variety of ways that this goal can be achieved.
-For instance, many seamstresses begin their education through books to learn basic sewing techniques and strategies.
-Alternatively, aspiring seamstresses can take advantage of free resources on the internet, such as videos, downloadable patterns and tutorials, or attend beginner-level sewing classes at a local community center.
+Learning how to sew is a vital first step seamstresses must take in order to pursue this career path.
+There are a variety of ways to achieve this goal.
+For instance, many seamstresses begin their education by reading books in order to learn basic sewing techniques and strategies.
+Alternatively, aspiring seamstresses can take advantage of free resources on the Internet, such as videos, downloadable patterns and tutorials, or attend beginner-sewing classes at a local community center.

 Aspiring professional seamstresses must be able to identify and use a variety of sewing tools.
-Measuring tapes, rulers, sergers, trimming shears, needles, seam rippers and sewing machines are several tools that seamstresses use on a regular basis.
-Aspiring seamstresses can benefit from learning how to sew both by hand and with a machine, so candidates should practice using tools that correspond to both methods.
+Measuring tapes, rulers, sergers, trimming shears, needles, seam rippers and sewing machines.
+In addition, it's beneficial to know how to sew both by hand and with a machine.

 Step 2: Consider Taking Advanced Sewing Courses

-In order to perform complex tasks, such as pattern-making, garment construction, fitting and alteration, it is best to find a community college or vocational program that offers advanced sewing and textile courses.
-Enrollment in formal training can help an aspiring seamstress learn important concepts, such as fabric choice, pattern selection, professional sewing, contemporary sewing and more.
-Typically, completion of one of these programs will result in a diploma or certificate, which may help an aspiring seamstress stand out in the industry.
+In order to perform complex tasks, it's best to find a community college or vocational program that offers advanced sewing and textile courses which teach pattern making, garment construction, and fitting and alteration.
+Enrollment in formal training helps an aspiring seamstress with concepts regarding fabric choice, pattern selection, professional sewing and contemporary sewing.
+Completion of one of these programs results in a diploma or certificate, which shows qualification for employment.

 - Develop a portfolio.
-In order to find employment, it is essential for an aspiring seamstress to have a portfolio showcasing his or her talents and best work.
-The portfolio can contain photographs of clothing items that he or she has altered, as well as samples of original pieces he or she has constructed.
-Professional seamstresses can begin compiling their portfolios while attending school and continue developing them throughout their careers.
+To find employment, it's essential for aspiring seamstresses to have a portfolio showcasing their talent and best work.
+The portfolio should contain photographs of altered clothing items or constructed original pieces.
+Professional seamstresses can begin compiling their portfolios while attending school, and should add samples to them throughout their careers.

 Step 3: Consider Voluntary Certification

-Certification is not required in this profession, but voluntary certifications exist for seamstresses interested in standing out in the field.
+Certification is not required, but voluntary certifications exist for seamstresses interested in standing out in the field.
 The Association of Sewing and Design Professionals offers the Master Sewing and Design Professional certification, which evaluates applicants for competency in seven major categories.
-The certification covers knowledge of advanced sewing techniques and concepts, such as texture, proportion, fit and professional practices.
+The certification program covers advanced sewing techniques and concepts such as texture, proportion, fit and professional practices.

 Step 4: Work With Experienced Seamstresses

-Professional seamstresses just starting out in the industry typically work under more experienced seamstresses to broaden their knowledge of complex sewing techniques and alterations.
+Novice seamstresses typically work for an experienced professional in order to gain experience about complex sewing techniques and alterations.
 Apprenticeship opportunities are sometimes available, though the BLS reports that such opportunities are rare.
-Seamstresses may be able to find employment as an assistant seamstress in a small business environment, such as in a department store, bridal boutique, dry cleaner's or a business specializing in alterations.
-Working alongside experienced seamstresses can also help a beginner learn how to operate a small business, get experience in customer service and learn how to be an independent professional seamstress.
+Seamstresses may be able to find employment as an assistant seamstress in a small business environment like a department store, bridal boutique, dry cleaner's or a shop specializing in alterations.
+Working alongside an established seamstress educates a beginner about operating a small business.

 Step 5: Develop a Business Plan

 After gaining relevant work experience, seamstresses may choose to start their own businesses.
-A self-employed seamstress may choose to deal in all sorts of custom creations and alterations, or may choose to pursue a specialized niche such as bridal gown alterations or creating dresses and costumes for pageants.
-Seamstresses who start their own businesses will need to focus on creating marketing campaigns, attracting clientele and dealing with budgetary concerns in order to make their businesses thrive.
+A self-employed seamstress may decide to deal in all sorts of custom creations and alterations, or may opt to pursue a specialized niche such as bridal gown alterations, or creating dresses and costumes for pageants.
+Successful Seamstresses who start their own businesses focus on creating marketing campaigns, attracting clientele, and maintaining a budget.

 - Join a professional organization.
-Professional seamstresses can benefit from obtaining membership in an organization, such as the Association of Sewing and Design Professionals (ASDP).
-Professional organizations can provide a number of resources, including business advice, networking opportunities, vendor discounts, annual challenges and competitions, client referrals and continuing education options.
+Professional seamstresses benefit from obtaining membership in an organization, such as the Association of Sewing and Design Professionals (ASDP).
+Professional organizations provide a number of resources including business advice, networking opportunities, vendor discounts, annual challenges and competitions, client referrals and continuing education options.

 Step 6: Continue Education

 Seamstresses have the ability to continue their education throughout their careers through classes, trade shows, workshops, competitions and conventions.
 Continuing education is required if a seamstress wants to renew his or her Master Sewing and Design Professional certification annually.
-Continuing education can help a seamstress stay current in fashion trends and sewing technologies.
+By continuing their education seamstresses stay current about fashion trends and sewing technologies.